MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-architecture.md

 # AI Builder architecture

-This article explains how data provided by you to AI Builder is processed, used, and stored.
+This article explains how data you provide to AI Builder is processed, used, and stored.
 AI Builder stores and processes data to provide the service and allow you to monitor its use.

 The following screenshot shows the AI Builder architecture.